 There are about 4 roles a community builder takes on in order for things to run smoothly.

-3. They are innovators!
+- The are innovators!
 Did you think innovation only flowed through coworking spaces from members?
-Community Builders often create new events, programs, or curriculums as opportunity for members to succeed.
+(Well you were wrong…) Community Builders often create new events, programs, or curriculums as opportunity for members to succeed.
 This goes hand in hand with task #2 as a grand part of this includes networking.
 Networking is one of the biggest outlets and a common business strategy among any entrepreneur or company.
 When you are a member of a coworking entity, community builders become friends and resources for you to connect with others.

 In summary, a community builder is important in order to make sure things are flowing in the coworking community.
 They are the core of the space, as they become one of the keys resources and facilitators of a members involvement.